ryansonshine/semantic-release-codeartifact/README.md

 }
 ```

+See [Additional Usage](#additional-usage) for details on using other tools with this plugin.

+### Example Repository

 Check out [the example repo](https://github.com/ryansonshine/semantic-release-codeartifact-example) to see it in action.

-See [Additional Usage](#additional-usage) for details on using other tools with this plugin.

 ## Requirements